SumiSastri/nextjs-aws-app/docs/aws/aws-cognito/what-is-aws-cognito.md

 Cognito offers user access and identity pools.
-User pools are directories that provide sign-up and sign-in options taking care of access and identity management and user authentication - IdaaM (Id and access management) with the service AWS IAM.
+User pools are directories that provide sign-up and sign-in options taking care of access and identity management and user authentication - Idam (Id and access management) with the service AWS IAM.

 Cognito manages the EC2 instances that manage the data storage and security of users.

-While there are several IdaaM service providers - offering MFA (multi-factor-authentication), session based authentication with JWT (Json Web Token) - AWS Cognito offers its own solution to registering and logging on users for both web and mobile application.
-Cognito is a managed service and allows third party single-sign on with google/fb/ twitter/ Linked-in as well.
+While there are several Idam service providers - offering MFA (multi-factor-authentication), session based authentication with JWT (Json Web Token) - AWS Cognito offers its own solution to registering and logging on users for both web and mobile application.

+Cognito is a managed service and allows third party single-sign (federated identities) on with google/fb/ twitter/ Linked-in as well.

 Cognito takes care of authentiation, user management, synchronisation of this user management across multiple platforms.